 To be clear about the definition, while insertion of a coated wire under the skin may be minimally invasive, and while it can give continuous glucose readings, it cannot be classified as noninvasive.
-A recurrent technological theme that inevitably goes by the code name "mosquito," where really tiny needles (e.g., Molecular Devices, Kumetrix- (long gone), Sano Intelligence, Sahara Energy, Inc., (renamed M Pharmaceutical Inc. in 2014 -with the "eMosquito,"), possibly KWatch, and Rosedale, (now renamed Intuity Medical1 and promoting a different approach to blood glucose determination) are inserted into the skin to withdraw small samples of blood or interstitial fluid, can similarly not be classified as noninvasive, and will not be addressed here.
+A recurrent technological theme that inevitably goes by the code name "mosquito," where really tiny needles (e.g., Molecular Devices, Kumetrix- (long gone), Sano Intelligence, Sahara Energy, Inc., (renamed M Pharmaceutical Inc. in 2014 -with the "eMosquito,"), possibly KWatch, and Rosedale, (now renamed Intuity Medical and promoting a different approach to blood glucose determination) are inserted into the skin to withdraw small samples of blood or interstitial fluid, should similarly not be classified as noninvasive, and will not be addressed here.

 It is also important to distinguish between monitors that can provide continuous readings and those where some patient activity is necessary to perform a test.
 While some noninvasive approaches seek to perform continuous measurements (i.e., most all the "wristwatch" designs that will be described later), many are too large to wear or would require some preparation on the part of the patient: those are usually referred to as "episodic" (or "intermittent") monitors.
-A lot of press has been generated in recent years by companies such as Abbott (TheraSense), Medtronic (originally MiniMed) and DexCom for continuous (CGM) devices where the sensor is implanted under the skin.
-The advantage of this approach is that, like a wristwatch, it could someday be connected to an insulin pump to achieve the long-sought "artificial pancreas"2-a device that senses blood glucose and administers the amount of insulin necessary for normal control.
+A lot of press has been generated in recent years by companies such as Abbott (TheraSense), Medtronic and DexCom for continuous (CGM) devices where the sensor is implanted under the skin.
+The advantage of this approach is that, like a wristwatch, it was eventually connected to an insulin pump to achieve the long-sought "artificial pancreas"-a device that senses blood glucose and administers the amount of insulin necessary for normal control.

-To date, the continuous implantable sensors have had their own set of problems, and none is yet reliable enough to connect to a pump to form a "closed-loop" system that can continuous-sensing glucose technology at the iSense Corporation of Wilsonville, OR in 2004, and I commend him for the decades of dedication, perseverance, and tenacity it took to get the technology to that point.
-Isense was sold to Bayer in 2008 but reappeared as an independent company again in 2013.
-After an announcement of an exclusive licensing agreement with Debiotech in 2015, the patents, technology, and the former iSense facility were sold in early 2016 to AgaMatrix of Nashua, NH, and that division was subsequently renamed as WaveForm Technologies, Inc.
+Continuous implantable sensors have had their own set of "teething" problems, but the Dexcom G6 system has been proven reliable enough to connect to a pump and form a "closed-loop" system that can function as an artificial pancreas.
+As described under the announcement of an apparently-failed exclusive licensing agreement with Debiotech in 2015, the patents, technology, and the former iSense facility were sold in early 2016 to AgaMatrix of Nashua, NH, and that company was subsequently renamed as WaveForm Technologies, Inc.

-1 In 2016, Intuity finally gained FDA clearance for an all-in-one invasive blood glucose system, with lancing, strips and meter in one case, called "Pogo."
+&lt;sup>1 In 2016, Intuity finally gained FDA clearance for an all-in-one invasive blood glucose system, with lancing, strips and meter in one case, called "Pogo."

-2 In September of 2013, Medtronic received FDA approval for the first version of a partial artificial pancreas (MiniMed 530G with Enlite system) with a "low-suspend" system that stops insulin delivery from a pump when the continuous monitor senses blood glucose values heading toward the hypoglycemic range.

-function as an artificial pancreas.1 As described under the section on "reporter molecules," anything inserted into the body that does not cause an immediate rejection reaction (this is achieved by constructing it from "biocompatible" materials) will be quickly coated with a layer of protein.
+&lt;sup>2 In September of 2013, Medtronic received FDA approval for the earliest version of a partial artificial pancreas (MiniMed 530G with Enlite system) with a "low-suspend" system that stops insulin delivery from a pump when the continuous monitor senses blood glucose values heading toward the hypoglycemic range.
+The Jaculat Omninod insulin pump system, which at one time had an integrated blood glucose mater for section on "reporter molecules," anything inserted into the body that does not cause an immediate rejection reaction (this is achieved by constructing it from "biocompatible" materials) will be quickly coated with a layer of protein.
 As the protein layer builds up, it can gradually reduce the amount of glucose the sensor "sees," and cause a slower and generally lower response than the actual glucose level.
 At best, this effect limits the number of days a sensor will live in tissue and can require that the sensor be recalibrated at frequent intervals with a finger-stick meter.
-Also, there is frequently a period of time after the injury to tissue from insertion of a sensor resolves, before reliable glucose results can be obtained.
+Also, there is frequently a period of time before the injury to tissue from insertion of a sensor resolves, delaying the time when reliable glucose results can be obtained.
 This time varies from one design to another, and possibly from one patient to another.